Harpreetkh/netflix-movies-and-tv-shows-analysis/README.md

 4. Examine genre and rating distributions to understand audience targeting.
 5. Create impactful visualisations using Python and prepare for Power BI dashboard development.

-## Hypotheses and How I Tested Them
+## Hypotheses and how they were tested

+### Hypotheses and Findings

+This project explored four ideas (hypotheses) about Netflix’s content, which were then tested and validated using the dataset.

-### Hypothesis 1: Content Added Over Time
+### 1. Content Added Over Time
-*I believed the amount of new content added to Netflix changes over time, showing clear patterns by month and year.*
+**Idea:** The amount of new content added to Netflix changes over time, showing patterns by month and year.

-**How I checked this:**
-I looked at the dates when shows and movies were added, counted how many were added each month and year, then created line charts to spot trends — like seasonal peaks or steady growth over the years.
+**Method:** The month and year each title was added were identified, and the number of titles added each month and year was counted.
+Charts were then created to highlight trends such as seasonal peaks or steady growth over time.

----

-### Hypothesis 2: Growth of Movies Compared to TV Shows
+### 2. Growth of Movies vs TV Programmes
-*I thought movies and TV shows have been added to Netflix at different rates over the years.*
+**Idea:** Movies and TV programmes have been added to Netflix at different rates over the years.

-**How I checked this:**
-I separated the content into movies and TV shows, counted how many of each were added each year, and then compared their growth using line graphs.
-This helped me see which type grew faster.
+**Method:** Content was divided into movies and TV shows, with yearly counts for each category.
+These were compared using line charts to visualise differences in growth rates.

----

-### Hypothesis 3: Countries Contributing Most Content
+### 3. Countries Adding the Most Content
-*I expected that certain countries produce much more content on Netflix than others.*
+**Idea:** Some countries contribute much more to Netflix’s library than others.

-**How I checked this:**
-I counted how many shows and movies come from each country, then created interactive charts and maps to highlight the top contributing countries.

----
+**Method:** The number of titles from each country was counted and visualised with bar charts and maps to show the countries with the largest contributions.

-### Hypothesis 4: Most Popular Genres on Netflix
+### 4. Most Popular Genres on Netflix
-*I believed some genres are much more common in the Netflix library than others.*
+**Idea:** Some genres are much more common in Netflix’s catalogue than others.

-**How I checked this:**
-I grouped shows and movies by genre, counted how many titles belong to each genre, and visualised the most popular genres with bar charts to see which ones dominate.
+**Method:** Titles were grouped by genre, and the number in each category was counted.
+A bar chart was used to highlight the most frequently occurring genres.

 ## Project Plan
 *(To be updated once Power BI visualisation work is complete)*

+## Analysis technique used

+## Ethical considerations

+## Dashboard design

 ## Tools and Libraries
 - Python (Pandas, Matplotlib, Seaborn, Plotly)